sveetch/Optimus/docs/basics.rst

   * ``web_url`` : the value from ``settings.SITE_DOMAIN`` prefixed by *http://*;

 * ``STATIC_URL`` : A string, containing the value from ``settings.STATIC_URL``;
+* ``OPTIMUS`` : Optimus version;
+* ``_SETTINGS`` : A copy of settings.
+Only uppercase names are allowed, every other will be ignored.
+Think about to renamed modules you import in your settings to not be fully uppercase so they won't be passed to context;

 Read the `Jinja2 documentation`_ for more details on the available template markups.